 Introduction

 Integrated fishery stock assessment models are critical tools in modern fisheries science which use a statistical framework to estimate stock status and biological reference points for management advice.
-In the United States, the majority of these assessments rely on age-structured models, which use age composition data to estimate key parameters such as recruitment, natural mortality, growth, and cohort strength (CITATIONS).
+In the United States, the majority of these assessments rely on age-structured models, which use age composition data to estimate key parameters such as recruitment and natural mortality (CITATIONS).
 Accurate and precise age estimates are therefore essential; errors in ageing can propagate through models, introducing bias or increasing uncertainty in management benchmarks derived from assessment outputs.

 Statistical catch-at-age (SCAA) models use time series of age composition data to track cohorts across years, while integrating additional information such as abundance indices, fleet-specific catch and discards, and length composition data (Deriso et al., 1985; Fournier and Archibald, 1982), all of which are fit statistically in a population dynamics model with process and observation error (Maunder and Punt, 2013).
 The use of age simplifies the transition of fish from one time step (e.g., year class) to another, which can lead to a reduction in parameter confounding relative to catch-at-size models (Fisch et al., 2019).
 However, when age data are biased due to, for instance, misinterpretation of ageing structures, assessment outputs such as estimates of productivity, abundance, and reference points can be systematically biased (Lai and Gunderson, 1987; Reeves, 2003).

 Gray triggerfish, Balistes capriscus, is one such species where ageing error is a potential stock assessment concern (Chamberlin et al., 2024; Potts et al., 2023).
 Gray triggerfish age has historically been estimated by counting translucent zones in dorsal spine sections (Allman et al., 2016; Hood and Johnson, 1997; Kolmos et al., 2013; Potts, 2014; SEDAR 43, 2015).
-Recently researchers demonstrated that the historical dorsal spine protocol of Kolmos et al. 2013 underestimates age, while otolith opaque zone counts from whole sagittal otoliths, as well as an updated dorsal spine ageing protocol produce accurate age estimates (Chamberlin et al., 2024; Potts et al., 2023).
+Recently researchers demonstrated that the historical dorsal spine protocol of Kolmos et al. (2013) underestimates age, while otolith opaque zone counts from whole sagittal otoliths, as well as an updated dorsal spine ageing protocol produce accurate age estimates (Chamberlin et al., 2024; Potts et al., 2023).

 The northern Gulf of Mexico, also known as the Gulf of America and hereafter referred to as “the Gulf”, gray triggerfish stock is estimated to have historically experienced overfishing and was assessed to be overfished in the early 1990s (SEDAR 9, 2006; SEDAR 43, 2015).
 Assessments as late as 2006 indicated fishing mortality far exceeded the fishing mortality that produces the maximum sustainable yield (FMSY) (Porch, 2001; SEDAR 9, 2006; Valle et al., 2001).
 As a result, a rebuilding plan was developed in 2008 that reduced commercial and recreational catch limits and instituted a closed season in both sectors to reduce fishing mortality and allow the Gulf gray triggerfish stock to recover (amendment 30A citation).
 Despite these management measures, the stock did not recover at expected rates and was not rebuilt by the end of the rebuilding plan timeline (Crabtree, 2015; Gregory, 2015; SEDAR 43, 2015) A second rebuilding plan was subsequently implemented by the Gulf Council in 2017 (Amendment 46 citation).
 Given the historical error in age estimates produced from dorsal spine translucent zone counts (Chamberlin et al., 2024; Potts et al., 2023), it is plausible past stock assessments overestimated stock productivity, leading to overly optimistic stock recovery projections (Lai and Gunderson, 1987; Reeves, 2003; Tyler et al., 1989).